heyzgj/45AI/docs/TECH_SPEC.md

 ## 6. Key Technical Decisions
 - **Language & Framework (Backend):** Go with Gin.
 Chosen for its high performance, concurrency, and low resource footprint, which is ideal for an API gateway that orchestrates multiple services.
 - **Framework (Frontend):** UniBest.
 Chosen to meet the requirement of a single codebase for both WeChat Mini Program and iOS.
+It utilizes the `wot-design-uni` component library.
 - **Auth Method:** JWT (JSON Web Tokens).
 Stateless authentication is a good fit for the microservice-oriented architecture and simplifies scaling the backend.
 - **AI Deployment:** Decoupled service on GCP.
 Separating the GPU-intensive ComfyUI workload from the main business logic API allows for independent scaling and resource management.
 GCP is chosen for its robust GPU offerings.
 - **Deployment:** WeChat Cloud Hosting for the backend/DB.
 This simplifies integration with WeChat login and payment services.